Automattic/host-partner-documentation/README.md

 ## Become a hosting partner

-If you're not already a hosting partner and you'd like some more information, head on over to [https://jetpack.com/for/hosts/](https://jetpack.com/for/hosts/) to get started!
+If you're not already a hosting partner, and you'd like some more information, head on over to [https://jetpack.com/for/hosts/](https://jetpack.com/for/hosts/) to get started!

 ## Change log

+- 2025-02-26 Added pages for install and update-connected-site endpoints.
 - 2020-04-27 Added change log.
 Added page for status endpoint v1.4.